 We hope this information is helpful, but please don’t worry if you still have questions!
 The church is not for perfect people, but for ordinary men and women like us, who are honest enough to recognise our need of God.
 We look forward to talking about some of these things – or any other questions you have – in the near future.

 If you’re not part of the church family already, the first thing to do is come along to church and meet us.
-You might want to have a chat with Charlie (our vicar) or Dawn (Community Minister).
+You might want to have a chat with Charlie (the vicar) or Tom (the assistant vicar).

 We will then discuss with you how you would like to proceed.
 If you’re keen to go ahead, we will normally arrange the Christening in a service about 3 months later.

 For more information about baptism and thanksgiving services, contact the church office on 01455 558797 or email@example.com.

 There is a lot more information online at the Church of England website.
 Click on the banner for more information.